How to keep spending time outside even when it gets bitterly cold

 Stay warm, whatever the season

 How will you keep things warm when the weather begins to cool down?
 Trilling says to start simply by loading up on blankets.
 You’ll want ones that are sturdy and easy to launder, like this corded throw blanket ($60) or this cotton knit blanket ($80) from West Elm.
 They’ll keep you cozy during those transitional months before the mercury really drops.
 Trilling recommends putting a large wicker basket by the door, like this handwoven one ($119) from West Elm, so you can grab what you need as you head outside.
+Alternatively, you can use an outdoor blanket like Rumpl ($99), which is made from polyester and can be left outside.

 Once it gets colder, you’ll need to think about setting up a proper heater.
 Trilling suggests using the kind of outdoor heaters that restaurants use on their patios.
 (Home Depot sells a stainless steel one for $150.)
 One of these can heat 200 square feet, which is perfect for a socially distant dinner or inviting people over to hang out.

 You can also go with a fire pit, which creates more of a relaxing, campfire feel for when you’re spending time with friends or family.
 Direct-to-consumer brands like Yardbird sell a range of fire pits that open out into tables, making them useful throughout the year.
 You can get them delivered to your door, allowing you to skip a trip to the store.
 (Unfortunately, all of Yardbird’s models are sold out at the time of this writing.)
+There are also plenty of portable firepits on the market, including the Biolite Smokeless Fire Pit and the Primus Kamoto OpenFire Pit, which you can use at home, but also take to a friends’ house or camping.

 Light the way